The following sections describe the components of a CA Ideal™ for CA Datacom® application.

 Several facilities are provided for defining a CA Ideal™ for CA Datacom® program:

 Program definitions are maintained using the Program Definition Facility.
-For complete information on the program definition panels, see Creating Programs.
+For complete information about the program definition panels, see Creating Programs.
 For more information about descriptions of PDL statements and functions, Using Procedure Definition Language.

 The CA Ideal™ for CA Datacom® Panel Definition Facility (PDF) provides the facilities for creating and maintaining panel definitions that transmit data between the user and the application program.
 After they are created, you can print, test, and edit panel layouts and definitions online for immediate use.
 For information about defining panels, see Creating Panel Definitions.